 Leveraging options is a technique that investors can use to increase the return on their investment.
 You can do this by using options contracts to magnify the exposure to the underlying security.

 When an investor buys an option, they buy the right, but not the obligation, to purchase or sell a security at a specific price.
 The keyword here is “right.”
-An option gives the buyer the prerogative to do something, but not the obligation.
+An option gives the buyer the prerogative to do something, even with their investment in rooftop bars in London, for example, but not the obligation.
 When you buy an option, you pay for the right to control that security.

 You can also use options to protect your portfolio from downside risk.
 For example, if you were worried that the stock market would crash, you could buy a put option on the S&P 500.
 It would give you the right to sell the S&P 500 at a specific price.
 If the market did crash, you would be able to sell the S&P 500 at the agreed-upon price, and you would have protected your portfolio from any losses.